CELL your Model: Contrastive Explanations for Large Language Models: Methods

 \section{Methods}

 In this section, we describe two variants of our \underline{c}ontrastive \underline{e}xplanation method for \underline{l}arge \underline{l}anguage models ({\bf \texttt{CELL}}) for searching the space of contrastive examples.
-In practice, this is done by splitting a prompt into $n$ substrings and searching over the space of masking and infilling all possible subsets of these $n$ substrings.
-The first algorithm is a myopic search over potential substrings to replace.
-The second algorithm involves an intelligent search that is subject to a budget on calls to the LLM being explained.
-Such calls become expensive either due to limitations on compute resources or due to long documents such as with text summarization tasks.
-A key novelty over previous contrastive explanations is the insight to use distances that relate the input prompt to responses generated by modified prompts; this is the essence of defining contrastive explanations for a generator, such as an LLM, versus a classifier.
+In practice, this is done by splitting a prompt into $n$ substrings and searching over the space of all possible masked and infilled subsets of these $n$ substrings.
+The first algorithm, \textbf{\texttt{m-CELL}}, is a myopic search over potential substrings to replace, and can be viewed as an extension of previous contrastive explanations for classifiers.
+The second algorithm, \textbf{\texttt{CELL}}, is our main algorithmic contribution and involves an adaptive search constrained by a budget on the number of calls to the LLM being explained.
+Such calls can become expensive due to long documents (e.g., as with text summarization tasks).
+A key novelty over previous contrastive explanations (for classifiers), such as \citet{cat}, \citet{CEM}, and \citet{gyc}, is the insight to use scoring functions that relate the input prompt to responses generated by modified prompts; this is the essence of defining contrastive explanations for a generator, such as an LLM, versus a classifier.

-Inputs common to both methods are an LLM that is being explained, distance metric $f(\cdot, \cdot, \cdot)$ as defined above, and an infiller $I(\cdot)$ that inputs a string with a \texttt{<mask>} token and outputs a string with the \texttt{<mask>} token replaced by new text.
-The infiller could be Bert-based that replace \texttt{<mask>} with a single word, or BART or T5-based that replaces \texttt{<mask>} with potentially multiple words (which allows adding or deleting words as well as simple replacing).
-Figure \ref{fig:cem-llm-budget} depicts the general framework common to both the myopic and budget limited search.
-At each iteration, a list of perturbed prompts are selected and passed to the infiller to generate new perturbed prompts.
-These prompts are passed through the LLM to generate responses.
-A metric is computed based on the input prompt, input response, and perturbed responses and used to determine which perturbed prompts to continue searching from until a contrastive prompt is found.
+Both methods require the following inputs: an LLM to be explained, a scoring function $g(\cdot, \cdot, \cdot)$ as defined above, and an infiller $I(\cdot)$ that receives as input a string with a \texttt{<mask>} token and outputs a string with \texttt{<mask>} replaced by new text.
+Various options exist for the infiller model; these include BERT-based models that replace \texttt{<mask>} with a single word, and BART or T5-based models that replace \texttt{<mask>} with potentially multiple words (allowing for addition or deletion of words in addition to simple substitution).
+While finetuning an infiller could further help performance (e.g., as \citet{mice} do for classification), this is expensive and out of the scope of the current work.

+Figure \ref{fig:cem-llm-budget} illustrates the general logic common to both methods.
+Specifically, at each iteration, a list of perturbed prompts are selected and passed to the infiller to generate new perturbed prompts.
+These prompts are then passed through the LLM to generate corresponding responses.
+A task-dependent score is computed based on the input prompts and response and the perturbed prompts and responses (or any subset of these prompts and responses).
+Lastly, the score is used to determine which perturbed prompts to continue searching from until a sufficiently modified contrastive prompt is found.